Rabbi Serena Eisenberg

-Heather joined the Hillel at Stanford team in September 2010.
-Before Stanford, Heather spent eight years in the redwoods in Santa Cruz, California.
-Heather went to UC Santa Cruz as an undergraduate, where she double-majored in creative writing and history, and graduated in 2006.
-In 2008, Heather earned a master’s degree in history, also from UCSC.
-Heather was the Program Director at Santa Cruz Hillel from 2008-2010, where she discovered her passion for working with college students.
+Heather joined the Hillel at Stanford team in September 2010 .
+She served as the Camp Kesem Director and Jewish Life Associate from 2010-2014 before stepping into her current role as Director of Student Engagement.
+Before Stanford, Heather spent eight years in the redwoods in Santa Cruz, CA. Heather was the Program Director at Santa Cruz Hillel from 2008-2010.
+She holds an MA in history and BA’s in history and creative writing from UCSC, as well as a graduate certificate in experiential education from Hebrew Union College—Jewish Institute of Religion.
 When she’s not at Hillel, Heather loves reading and discussing excellent novels, visiting state and national parks, and spending hours in museums with her husband, Joseph.
 Heather and Joseph love museums so much, that in 2009, they got married at the Natural History Museum in Los Angeles, where they were surrounded by family, friends, and dinosaurs.
-Heather is excited to be a part of the team at Hillel at Stanford, and looks forward to getting to know you.
+Heather looks forward to getting to know you.
 Don’t hesitate to come say hello!

 Jewish Agency Israel Fellow